 Cindy Culbertson, Funeral Director Apprentice & Vital Records and Obituary Administration

 Cindy Culbertson is a native of Anderson, SC.
-She graduated from Tri-County Technical College with a degree in Business Management and Anderson University with a Bachelor of Science degree in Human Services.
+She graduated with honors from Tri-County Technical College with a degree in Business Management and Magna Cum Laude from Anderson University with a Bachelor of Science degree in Human Services.
 She is currently pursuing her Master's of Business Administration at Anderson University, as well as extending her career in Funeral Service by serving her apprenticeship.
 She is a member of West Anderson Church of God, Kiwanis Club of Anderson, the National Funeral Directors Association and the South Carolina Funeral Directors Association.

 Chuck Hinton, Funeral Director